Tuywarrior/OOPS/Definitions.md

 What is a Destructor?

   A destructor works opposite to constructor; it destructs the objects of classes.
 It can be defined only once in a class.
 Like constructors, it is invoked automatically.

+What is this keyword in C++?

+  It can be used to pass current object as a parameter to another method.

+  It can be used to refer current class instance variable.

+  It can be used to declare indexes.

 What is Inheritance?